-Allows the student to discover, analyze, and evaluate the components of Dance; including but not limited to music, choreography, dance styles, staging, history, criticism, and theory.
+Introduces and allows discovery, experience, analyzation, and evaluation of different genres of dance, including but not limited to, music, choreography, costuming, history, and culture.

 DAN 151 Belly Dance I

 Presents belly dance - the oldest dance form known to humankind and a celebration of life!
 Emphasizes developing balance and enables the student to perform a belly dance and learn the history of belly dance and costuming techniques.